sivavek/terraform-task2/README.md

 ```

->[!Note:] Terraform will prompt for confirmation before provisioning resources.
+>[!Note] Terraform will prompt for confirmation before provisioning resources.

 # 🔐 Modules and Parameters